vhaudiquet/ubuntu-project-docs/docs/contributors/advanced/plus-one-report-template.md

 You don't need to be too specific about the problems themselves (do that , but do mention the kind of work remaining.
 For instance:

-* [https://bugs.launchpad.net/ubuntu/+source/hello/+bug/1234567](Some package): some more investigation needed.
+* [Some package](https://bugs.launchpad.net/ubuntu/+source/hello/+bug/1234567): some more investigation needed.
-* [https://bugs.launchpad.net/ubuntu/+source/hello/+bug/1234567](Some other package): Tentative fix uploaded, still building.
+* [Some other package](https://bugs.launchpad.net/ubuntu/+source/hello/+bug/1234567): Tentative fix uploaded, still building.
-* [https://bugs.launchpad.net/ubuntu/+source/hello/+bug/1234567](Package removal): Paperwork filled, waiting on AA.
+* [Package removal](https://bugs.launchpad.net/ubuntu/+source/hello/+bug/1234567): Paperwork filled, waiting on AA.
 * The libfoo1->libfoo2 transition just started in Debian.

 ### Sponsorship needed